 Auburn: Has lost eight of the last nine games against SEC teams, falling to two games below .500 for the first time in a decade.
-It just adds to the woes for the embattled Harsin, whose fate has been in limbo pending Auburn's hiring of an athletic director.
+It just adds to the woes for embattled coach Bryan Harsin, whose fate has been in limbo pending Auburn's hiring of an athletic director.

 Auburn's public address announcer announced freshman quarterback Holden Geriner as the starter in the pre-game lineups.
 Ashford played the entire game.